Fundamental Limits of Covert Communication over Classical-Quantum Channels: Introduction

 \section{Introduction}

-Security is important for many types of communication, ranging from electronic commerce to diplomatic missives.
-Preventing the extraction of information from a message by an unauthorized party has been extensively studied by the cryptography and information theory communities.
-However, the standard setting to analyze secure communications does not address the situation when not only must the content of the signal be protected, but also the detection of the occurrence of the communication itself must be prevented.
+Security is critical to communication.
+Cryptography \cite{talb2006} and information-theoretic secrecy \cite{liang09itsec,bloch11pls} methods protect against extraction of the information from a message by an unauthorized party, however, they do not prevent the detection of the message transmission.
 This motivates the exploration of the information-theoretic limits of {\em covert} communications, i.e., communicating with low probability of detection/interception (LPD/LPI).